 Aligner support in-clinic vs at-home

 In-clinic dentists are often quite restricted in how they can support you through treatment.
 Why?
 They can only really answer questions during appointments.
 Situations like lockdown restrictions or moving country/frequent travelling can quickly put a spanner in the works.
 This can even be the case for remote aligner options, depending on the company you choose.

-At Straight Teeth Direct™, we believe your dentist and constant support must be central to your treatment.
-The app-based support platform is available 7-days a week to answer your questions and perform monthly check-ups to monitor your progress.
+At Straight Teeth Direct, we believe your dentist and constant support must be central to your treatment.
+The app-based support platform is available to answer your questions and perform monthly check-ups to monitor your progress.
 This provides uninterrupted care, even during lockdowns or if you change location.

 Aligner aftercare in-clinic vs. at-home